Azure/azure-db-benchmarking/cosmos/scripts/chaos/cosmosdb_client_network_chaos_tool/readme.md

 |chaosExperimentManagedIdentityName| The name of the managed identity used for authentication between the chaos experiment and the target resource(s)
 |chaosExperimentName| The name of the chaos experiment
 **Optional Parameters**
-|cosmosDBServicePrincipalClientSecret| The client secret of the service principal used for authentication
+|cosmosDBServicePrincipalClientSecret| The client secret of the service principal used for authentication.
-|cosmosDBServicePrincipalTenantId| The tenant ID of the service principal used for authentication
+|cosmosDBServicePrincipalTenantId| The tenant ID of the service principal used for authentication.
 |cosmosDBMasterKey| The master key/primary key of the Cosmos DB account
 |targetVMSubRGNameList| Specifies a comma-separated list of names for the target virtual machine(s) in the format: "subscriptionId/resourceGroupName/virtualMachineName". e.g. "{12345678-1234-1234-1234-1234567890ab/rg1/vm1,12567841-4321-4321-1234-1234567890gh/rg2/vm2}"
 |targetVMSSSubRGName| Specifies the name for the target virtual machine scale set in the format: "subscriptionId/resourceGroupName/virtualMachineScaleSetName".
-Only one virtual machine scale set can be specified. e.g. "12345678-1234-1234-1234-1234567890ab/rg/vmss"
+Only one virtual machine scale set can be specified. e.g."12345678-1234-1234-1234-1234567890ab/rg/vmss"
-|vmssInstanceIdList| A comma-separated list of VM instance IDs in the target VM scale set. e.g. "{0,1,2}".
+|vmssInstanceIdList| A comma-separated list of VM instance IDs in the target VM scale set. e.g."{0,1,2}".
 |delayInMs| The delay/latency induced in the network in milliseconds.
 Only required when performing Network Delay chaos.
 ---

 - Note for Optional parameters:
     - cosmosDBMasterKey and cosmosDBIdentityClientId cannot be null at the same time.
 At least one of them should be provided.
 If both cosmosDBMasterKey and cosmosDBIdentityClientId are provided, the script will use cosmosDBIdentityClientId to get the access token.
     - cosmosDBServicePrincipalTenantId cannot be null when cosmosDBServicePrincipalClientSecret is provided.
     - Both targetVMSubRGNameList (list of target VMs) and targetVMSSSubRGName (target VMSS) cannot be null at the same time.
 At least one target is needed.
-Both can be speciifed together.
+Both can be specified together.
     - To target a VMSS for fault, VMSSInstanceIdList should specify which VM instances in the VMSS need to be targeted e.g. {0,1,2}.

 ### Usage

 To use the Cosmos DB client-side network chaos tool, follow these steps:

-1. On the **Client VM** mentioned in the Prequisites section, open a PowerShell terminal with **Admin Privileges** and navigate to the directory where you saved the tool.
+1. On the **Client VM** mentioned in the Prerequisites section, open a PowerShell terminal with **Admin Privileges** and navigate to the directory where you saved the tool.
 2. You may want to Run the following command to bypass powershell checks:
 ```
 Powershell -ExecutionPolicy Bypass